-- 1. Obtain written informed consent from each blood type B candidate regarding their willingness to accept a blood type A, non-A1 or blood type AB, non-A1B pancreas or kidney-pancreas. - Establish a written policy regarding its program's titer threshold for transplanting a blood type A, non-A1 or blood type AB, non-A1B pancreas or kidney-pancreas into candidates with blood type B - If transplant programs have titer thresholds already established for A, non-A1 or blood type AB, non-A1B kidneys, the transplant program should consider whether to modify the written policy regarding the threshold to indicate that the policy applies also to kidney-pancreata and pancreata.
-If the transplant program establishes a separate titer threshold for kidney-pancreata or pancreata, the written policy must reflect that. - 3.
+- 1. Obtain written informed consent from each blood type B candidate regarding their willingness to accept a blood type A, non-A1 or blood type AB, non-A1B pancreas or kidney-pancreas. - 2.
+Establish a written policy regarding its program's titer threshold for transplanting a blood type A, non-A1 or blood type AB, non-A1B pancreas or kidney-pancreas into candidates with blood type B. If transplant programs have titer thresholds already established for A, non-A1 or blood type AB, non-A1B kidneys, the transplant program should consider whether to modify the written policy regarding the threshold to indicate that the policy applies also to the kidney-pancreas and pancreas.
+If the transplant program establishes a separate titer threshold for the kidney-pancreas or pancreas, the written policy must reflect that. - 3.
 Confirm the candidate's eligibility every 90 days (+/- 20 days), as is currently required in kidney policy.